Sanil918/SocialCognition_Analysis/README.md

-# Can mentalizing interacting shapes lead to empathy in humans?
+# Can mentalizing interacting shapes lead to empathy in humans?---------

 This project was worked on during Neuromatch Academy (NMA), 2020.
 We were mentored by Dr. Marlene Cohen and Dr. Laura Mikula.
 Here is the [link](https://www.youtube.com/watch?v=ZSeQvp-rpTE) to our presentation.